nzqpeace/spf13-vim/README.markdown

 The easiest way is to download and run the spf13-vim-windows-install.cmd file.
 Remember to run this file in **Administrator Mode** if you want the symlinks to be created successfully.

 ## Updating to the latest version
-The simpliest (and safest) way to update is to simply rerun the installer.
+The simplest (and safest) way to update is to simply rerun the installer.
 It will completely and non destructively upgrade to the latest version.

 ```bash